Capital maintenance definition

 Impact of Capital Maintenance on Nonprofit Entities

-The concept can have a more serious impact for nonprofit organizations.
+The capital maintenance concept can have a more serious impact for nonprofit organizations.
 State law or donor agreements may require that endowment balances not be lost - which means that endowment balances must be replenished from other sources in periods when earnings on invested funds are negative.
-This can trigger a sharp downturn in the amount of funds available for operational needs.
+This can trigger a sharp downturn in the amount of funds available for operational needs, which in turn reduces the amount of services that a nonprofit can provide.